arlemoine/CMPS401/Project/docs/message_protocol.md

 {
   "type": "Chat",
   "data": {
-    "game_id": "HQCU", // Specifies game room related to the chat "player_name": "John", // Specifies who is sending the message "chat_message": "Good game!", // Contents of the chat message "time": "" // This is left blank for a client-to-server message and then timestamped on the server side
+    "game_id": "room123", // Specifies game room related to the chat "player_name": "John", // Specifies who is sending the message "chat_message": "Good game!", // Contents of the chat message "time": "" // This is left blank for a client-to-server message and then timestamped on the server side